-The majority of the members of the four Board committees are independent.
+All members of the four Board committees are independent.

-- 3.4.3 The Committee recommends that the board of directors set up a formal audit committee composed such that - the chairman of the board of directors is not chairman of the audit committee, and - between them, the members should possess such expertise and experience as to provide an updated insight into and experience in the financial, accounting and audit aspects of companies whose shares are admitted to trading on a regulated market.
+3.4.3 The Committee recommends that the board of directors set up a formal audit committee composed such that

+- the chairman of the board of directors is not chairman of the audit committee, and - between them, the members should possess such expertise and experience as to provide an updated insight into and experience in the financial, accounting and audit aspects of companies whose shares are admitted to trading on a regulated market. - 3.4.4.
+The Committee recommends that, prior to the approval of the annual report and other financial reports, the audit committee monitors and reports to the board of directors about: - significant accounting policies, - significant accounting estimates, - · related party transactions, and - uncertainties and risks, including in relation to the outlook for the current year.